owid/owid-datasets/datasets/Solar PV Module Costs & Capacity - Lafond et al. (2017) & IRENA/README.md

-# Solar PV Costs & Capacity - Lafond et al. (2017) & IRENA
+# Solar PV Module Costs & Capacity - Lafond et al. (2017) & IRENA

 Solar photovoltaic (PV) data for the years 1976-2009 are sourced from Lafond et al. (2017).
 The authors sourced this data from the Navigant Research series (https://www.navigantresearch.com/).